w3c/web-of-things-framework/roadmap.md

 Reslience is about system level robustness.
 The large number of IoT devices will make hardware and software faults inevitable.
 How to detect and work around these faults.
 Likewise for how to detect and gracefully work around cyberattacks, or even unpexpected spikes in demand for services.
 This suggests the need for monitoring the system behaviour and raising alerts, and for policies for adapting to changes.

+A related requirement is to make systems resilient to different versions of services.
+Can we enable todays services to work with yesterday's devices, and likewise for tomorrow's devices?
+One idea is to allow services to ignore new fields that they don't understand.
+This can include embedded data blobs that need to be passed on to services that know how to deal with them.

+We should be able to learn from experience with Linux package management systems which have proven to be very successful when it comes to managing dependencies between software packages and libraries.
+In essence, this involves adding version numbers to thing descriptions, along with constraints on version numbers for the things, this thing depends upon.
+For this to work effectively, we need a framework for updating services, and for having multiple versions available at the same time.
+A framework for updating services will also be essential for addressing security flaws.

 Privacy can be approached in terms of access control mechanisms based on rules or capability tokens, and terms and conditions that define a business relatonship between the suppliers and consumers of services.